ricallinson/ss/README.md

     'a OR b'

-Exact positive OR group matching __'a' OR 'b' OR 'c'__.
+Exact positive OR group matching __'a' OR 'b' AND 'c' OR 'd' OR 'e'__.

-    'a OR b OR c'
+    'a OR b c OR d OR e'

 Exact negative OR matching __NOT 'a' OR NOT 'b'__.